joseesco24/joseesco24/readme.md

 ## it's nice to have you in my GitHub profile 👋

-I'm a backend lover, almost anything about high performance or new apis technologies likes me
+I'm a backend lover, almost anything about high performance, AI or new backend technologies likes me

 I'm being working mostly and currently trying to master